simonemberton/Introduction_to_Creative_Coding/Week_02/README.md

 !
 Work out what the parameters being passed to the text() function relate to !
 You may also have to refer to the 'Coordinates' example in the p5 examples (link below)

 !
-Make the text display on top of the ellipse (so you can see it) !
-Now position the text in the middle of the sketch
+Position the text in the middle of the sketch
 !
 Change what the text says

 !
 Using the p5 reference